1975 Uber Cup

-The 1975 Uber Cup was the 7th edition of the Uber Cup, the women's badminton team competition.
+The 1975 Uber Cup was the seventh edition of the Uber Cup, the women's badminton team competition.
 The tournament took place in the 1974-75 badminton season, 14 countries competed.
 Indonesia won its first title in the Uber Cup, after beating the defending champion Japan in the Final Round in Jakarta.

-Teams
+Qualification

 14 teams from 4 regions took part in the competition.
 As defending champions, Japan skipped the qualifications and played directly in the second round of the inter-zone ties (team matches), effectively the semifinals of the tournament.